Member Hero

 As an All Belong School Psychologist, I’ve been asked this question in various forms over time as I’ve interacted with parents and school staff.
 Generally, this question arises when someone is trying to determine which type of evaluation would best suit the needs of their student.
 Since child and adolescent evaluations are available in different forms from a variety of organizations and cover areas such as speech, occupational therapy, physical therapy, ADHD, Autism Spectrum Disorder, or neuropsychology, it’s natural to wonder which direction to take when trying to best ascertain student needs and what services would be most appropriate.

-What follows are some of the distinguishing characteristics of a CLC Network Educational Evaluation.
+What follows are some of the distinguishing characteristics of an All Belong Educational Evaluation.
 Other providers of evaluations may do one or more of these characteristics, but none do them all.

 Comprehensive Perspective

 Evaluations from CLC Network are comprehensive in that they cover neurodevelopmental, educational, social, behavioral, emotional, and executive functioning.
-Our team of School Psychologists takes a broad-based look at a child emphasizing each child’s unique strengths and interests and develop learning plans built on those strengths.
-The process focuses on the needs of students and is conducted by our team of experienced School Psychologists who are specifically trained to address educational concerns.
-Therefore, the evaluations are very relevant to a child’s “job”, namely school!
+Our team of School Psychologists takes a broad-based look at a child, emphasizing each child’s unique strengths and interests, and develops learning plans built on those strengths.
+The process focuses on students' needs and is conducted by our team of experienced School Psychologists who are specifically trained to address educational concerns.
+Therefore, the evaluations are relevant to a child’s “job,” namely school!

 Partnership with the School

-This shared ownership of the child’s education benefits both the school and the family.
+This shared ownership of the child’s education benefits the school and the family.

 Demystification Process

-We think that it is also vital that children learn about how God created their “head and heart” to function.
+We also think it is vital that children learn how God created their “head and heart” to function.

-To that end, teachers are trained in demystification which is a structured conversation with a student about their unique talents, gifts, and challenges and how the adults in their life will partner with them to address these areas.
+To that end, teachers are trained in demystification, a structured conversation with students about their unique talents, gifts, and challenges, and how the adults in their lives will partner with them to address these areas.
 This empowers students with information and gives them a sense that their difficulties are manageable.

-I Corinthians 12:18 says, “But in fact God has placed the parts in the body, every one of them, just as he wanted them to be.”
+1 Corinthians 12:18 says, “But in fact, God has placed the parts in the body, every one of them, just as he wanted them to be.”

-When our School Psychologists conduct an evaluation, which focuses on a student’s strengths, we help clarify their unique, God-given gifts and contributions.
+When our school psychologists conduct an evaluation that focuses on a student’s strengths, we help clarify their unique, God-given gifts and contributions.

 Contact Us

-If you would like more information about All Belong and the services we offer to those who love and nurture individuals with differing abilities, please visit our website
+If you would like more information about All Belong and the services we offer to those who love and nurture individuals with differing abilities, please reach out.